 A financial system comprises financial institutions, financial markets, financial instruments, rules, conventions, and norms that facilitate the flow of funds and other financial services within and outside the national economy.
 It

 can be described as a whole system of all institutions, individuals, markets and regulatory authorities that exist and interact in a given economy.

 The institutions, government and individuals form the participants in various markets; money markets (including foreign exchange) and capital markets (including security) markets.
 The participant buy (borrow) and sell (lend)

-money to different parties at a price (interest or dividend) within the market, which is determined the forces of demand and supply.
+money to different parties at a price (interest or dividend) within the market, which is determined by the forces of demand and supply.

 Financial systems are crucial to the allocation of resources in a modern economy.
 They channel household savings to the corporate sector and allocate investment funds among firms; they allow inter-temporal smoothing of

-consumption households and expenditures firms; and they enable households and firms to share risks.
+consumption by households and expenditures by firms; and they enable households and firms to share risks.
 Since these functions take place in a market oriented environment, there is a need for an independent party to enforce rules and contracts and this is the regulator.
 The main regulatory authorities of the financial institutions that constitute the financial system of a given economy are the Central Bank and Capital Market Authority.